Skip to content

 Question for Discussion

-Luther's theology of the cross teaches that God hides under the appearance of his opposite — power under weakness, life under death, glory under shame.
-Where in your life have you been looking for God in the wrong register?
-What would it mean to look for him where Luther tells you to look?
+Luther said God hides under the appearance of his opposite — power under weakness, life under death, glory under shame.
+Where have you been looking for God only in strength, success, and answered prayer?
+What would change if you looked where Luther points?

 Day 7Day 8 of 12Day 9